The benefit of a state income tax credit, if it is earned in a state where the owner is not resident, is often lost.

 This article discusses issues in applying market-based sourcing rules and looks at how those rules work in the states that have adopted them.

 Alternative apportionment provisions aim to provide limited relief through the possibility of “opting out” of the standard apportionment formulas when their application would produce particularly inequitable results.

 For tax years beginning on or after January 1, 2011, California requires that receipts from the sale of tangible personal property of all members of a combined reporting group be assigned (i.e., sourced) to California, regardless of whether a specific member has nexus in the state.

 Effective planning and recordkeeping in the apportionment area call for an in-depth understanding of a taxpayer’s business model, including technology-based processes and the related cost accounting systems used, in order to source revenues to the appropriate jurisdiction.

-This article covers some of the more important developments in apportionment formulas, unitary groups/filing methods, administration, flowthrough entities, and other significant corporate state tax issues.
+During 2009, numerous state statutes were added, deleted, or modified; court cases were decided; regulations were proposed, issued, and modified; and bulletins and rulings were issued, released, and withdrawn.
+This article covers some of the more important developments in apportionment, unitary groups/filing methods, administration, flowthrough entities, and other significant corporate state tax issues.